-- Consequences to teams, Article 9 of the IOC ADR С. - 843.
-In addition to the disqualification of the Athlete's individual results obtained in the 4-Man and in the 2-Man competition there are consequences to the entire teams of both bobsleighs in which the Athlete participated.
+- 839. According to the definitions attached to the WADC, "individual sport" is defined as "any sport that is not a team sport".
+A "team sport" is described as "a sport in which the substitution of players is permitted during a competition".
+Pursuant to these definitions, the WADC and, through its incorporation into the IOC ADR, the IOC ADR only know two kinds of sports: individual and team sports.
+As bobsleighing is not covered by the above definition of a team sport, it is an individual sport in the sense of Article 7.1 of the IOC ADR. - 840.
+Therefore, the Athlete's individual result in the 4-Man Bobsleigh Competition is automatically disqualified according to Article 7.1 IOC ADR. - b.
+Consequences to teams, Article 9 of the IOC ADR - 841.
+In addition to the disqualification of the Athlete's individual result obtained in the 4-Man Bobsleigh Competition, there are consequences to the the entire bobsleigh team of which the Athlete was a member.
 Article 9 of the IOC ADR provides for the consequences of individual ADRVs committed by team members to the team and distinguishes between "team sports" and "sports which are not team sports but where awards are given to teams".
-According to the definition in Appendix 1 to the WADC, which defines a team sport as "a sport in which the substitution of players is permitted during a competition" bobsleighing is not a team sport. - 844.
+According to the definition in Appendix 1 to the WADC, which defines a team sport as "a sport in which the substitution of players is permitted during a competition", bobsleighing is not a team sport. - 842.
 Following that distinction, Article 9.1, 3d paragraph of the IOC ADR applies to the case at hand which reads:

-"In sports which are not team sports but where awards are given to teams, if one or more team members have committed an anti-doping rule violation during the period of the Sochi Olympic Winter Games, the team may be subject to Disqualification, and/or other disciplinary action as provided in the applicable rules of the relevant International Federation".
+'In sports which are not team sports but where awards are given to teams, if one or more team members have committed an anti-doping rule violation during the period of the Sochi Olympic Winter Games, the team may be subject to Disqualification, and/or other disciplinary action as provided in the applicable rules of the relevant International Federation".